DataShades/ckanext-files/README.md

 ### Configure the storage

-Before uploading files, you have to configure a **storage**.
-Storage defines the **adapter** used for uploads(i.e, where and how data will be stored: filesystem, cloud, DB, etc.), and, depending on the adapter, a few specific options.
+Before uploading files, you have to configure a **storage**: place where all uploaded files are stored.
+Storage relies on **adapter** that describes where and how data is be stored: filesystem, cloud, DB, etc. And, depending on the adapter, storage may have a couple of addition specific options.
 For example, filesystem adapter likely requires a path to the folder where uploads are stored.
 DB adapter may need DB connection parameters.
 Cloud adapter most likely will not work without an API key.
 These additional options are specific to adapter and you have to check its documentation to find out what are the possible options.

 Let's start from the Redis adapter, because it has minimal requirements in terms of configuration.